We have 4 independent volunteers in Central Bedfordshire who can offer free, confidential and impartial support.

 All have undergone substantial training, which is ongoing, and have been checked through the Disclosure and Barring Service (DBS).

-A volunteer IPS will:
+An independent volunteer will:

 - speak to the parent beforehand to explore the purpose of the meeting